 Our Chief Executive Officer and President, Dr. Kibarian, is also a co-founder of the Company.
 As of April 18, 2022, Dr. Kibarian owned 6.68% of the Company's common stock.
 Given his significant equity stake, Dr. Kibarian's interests are strongly aligned with our other stockholders and, accordingly, he has a strong incentive to manage the Company from the perspective of an owner.
 As such, Dr. Kibarian has requested that, instead of using the limited shares available for issuance under the Company's stock plans to further increase his ownership interest, the Compensation Committee should use such shares for awards for other employees of the Company, in the Compensation Committee's sole discretion, to further the Company's ability to provide appropriate incentives aimed at motivating and retaining such employees and the creation of further long-term stockholder value.
 Dr. Kibarian has generally requested that the Compensation Committee not use cash to increase his salary or award him discretionary bonuses and conserve cash for other purposes, including funding the business and compensating other employees.
-Consequently, Dr. Kibarian has not received an increase in his base salary or an annual cash bonus opportunity since 2015.
-No incentive cash bonus or long-term equity incentive award was granted to Dr. Kibarian in 2021.
+Consequently, Dr. Kibarian has not received an increase in his base salary or an annual cash bonus or long-term equity incentive award was granted to Dr. Kibarian in 2021.
 The base salary paid to Dr. Kibarian is set forth in the "Summary Compensation Table" below.

 Dr. Strojwas served as a technical advisor to the Company since its founding, including as chief technologist from 1997 to July 2021, when he retired from his full-time position as the Keithley Professor of Electrical and Computer Engineering at Carnegie Mellon University and became a full-time employee of the Company.
 When preparing the compensation package for Dr. Strojwas, the Compensation Committee considered benchmark data for similar positions provided by Compensia and considered his expected duties and responsibilities.
 Pursuant to the employment agreement that he entered into with the Company on July 30, 2021, Dr. Strojwas receives an annual base salary of \$350,000 and is eligible to participate in the Company-sponsored Annual Discretionary Incentive Bonuses program.
-In November 2021, based on the recommendation of the Compensation Committee, the Board appointed him Chief Technology Officer based on his long experience with the Company and detailed knowledge of its technology.
+In November 2021, based on the recommendation of the Company and detailed knowledge of its technology.
 In connection with his appointment, in December 2021, he received an award of 30,000 restricted stock units ("RSUs"), of which 12.5% of the total RSUs will vest on July 1, 2022, and 12.5% of the total RSUs will vest every six (6) months thereafter until fully vested, subject to continued service through each applicable vesting date.
 The base salary paid to Dr. Strojwas is set forth in the "Summary Compensation Table" below.